 Gutenberg, especially in his collaboration with Charles Francis Richter, made the California Institute of Technology Seismological Laboratory the leading seismological institute worldwide.
 Collaborating with Richter, Gutenberg developed a relationship between seismic magnitude and energy.
 With Richter, Gutenberg also redetermined the locations of all major earthquakes, showing both the patterns of seismicity and the geometry of the deep-focus earthquakes.
 Both seismologists and geologists are indebted to Gutenberg.

 Gutenberg was past president of the Seismological Society of America and a member of the National Academy of Sciences and the American Academy of Arts and Sciences.
-Beno Gutenberg died on January 25, 1960 in Passadena, California, at age 70.
+Beno Gutenberg retired in 1958 but continued his research.
+He died on 25 January 1960 at the age of 70 of severe pneumonia as a result of a flu infection.

 References and Further Reading: